 - Through our repentance and the forgiveness promised to us by God, as well as our daily rebirth in our baptism, we are strengthened to work for the renewal and rebirth of creation.
 Therefore we commit to promoting alternatives to prevailing economic systems so that God's gifts may be distributed in a more sustainable and just manner.
-In accordance with the resolutions of the LWF Assembly, we call on LWF and all member churches to give attention to concrete actions such as: - consistent ethical investment policy and practice - purchasing policy that is responsible ecologically and socially - carbon dioxide neutral event management - ecologically sound means of transportation - sustainable practice in the ownership and use of land and buildings - good and transparent governance - sustainable management practices. - (20) Furthermore we call upon the LWF and its member churches to - advocate for the cancellation of illegitimate debts - promote sustainable development - raise awareness on environmental issues. - (21) We look to a future where all share in the daily bread.
+In accordance with the resolutions of the LWF assembly we call on LWF and all member churches to give attention to concrete actions such as: - consistent ethical investment policy and practice - purchasing policy that is responsible ecologically and socially - carbon dioxide neutral event management - ecologically sound means of transportation - sustainable practice in the ownership and use of land and buildings - good and transparent governance - sustainable management practices. - (17) Furthermore we call upon the LWF and its member churches to - advocate for the cancellation of illegitimate debts - promote sustainable development - raise awareness on environmental issues. - (18) We look to a future where all share in the daily bread.

-- Give us today our daily bread.
+Give us today our daily bread.
 "What does this mean?...
-Daily bread includes everything that has to do with the support and needs of the body, such as food, drink, clothing, shoes, house, home, land, animals, money, goods, a devout husband or wife, devout children, devout workers, devout and faithful rulers, good government, good weather, peace, health, self-control, good reputation, good friends, faithful neighbors, and the like" (Luther's Small Catechism). - The sacramental sharing of bread and wine obliges us to care for the daily bread of our societies (1 Cor 11:17-34).
-As a communion of small and large churches, we recognize that we fulfill the obligation of feeding the world physically and spiritually in various ways, for instance through preaching the gospel, education and capacity building, social and political diakonia, advocacy, and effective communication. - In an increasingly multicultural world, the need for dialogue and working together (diapraxis) grows more urgent daily.
-The fruits that are harvested from ecumenical and interfaith dialogue and diapraxis depend on the depth of knowledge and immersion in our own tradition.
-Being well grounded in our faith tradition enables us to be open, receptive, and hospitable to others.
+Daily bread includes everything that has to do with the support and needs of the body, such as food, drink, clothing, shoes, house, home, land, animals, money, goods, a devout husband or wife, devout children, devout workers, devout and faithful rulers, good government, good weather, peace, health, selfcontrol, good reputation, good friends, faithful neighbors, and the like" (Luther's Small Catechism).